-A comprehensive rebranding in 2015 brought updates to the organization.
-We finished 2019 with over 130 members, expanded our staff to include a part-time Communications Director, and added comprehensive activities for networking and capacity building.
+We finished 2020 with over 130 members, expanded our staff, and added comprehensive activities for networking and capacity building.
 Currently, we are bringing the community together to improve outcomes for children and families through initiatives including mental health, early learning and literacy, and civic engagement.